-10.1: A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided that no infringement of the rules has been committed previously by the team scoring the goal.
-For the TeenSize class, where the crossbar is missing, the referee judges if the ball would have passed the goal line below the virtual crossbar.

-10.2: The team scoring the greater number of goals during a match is the winner.
-If both teams score an equal number of goals, or if no goals are scored, the match is drawn.

-10.3: For knock-out matches ending in a draw after regular time, extra time, penalty kicks, and scoring times will be used to determine the winner of a match.
+- 10.1: A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided that no infringement of the rules has been committed previously by the team scoring the goal. - 10.2: The team scoring the greater number of goals during a match is the winner.
+If both teams score an equal number of goals, or if no goals are scored, the match is drawn. - 10.3: For knock-out matches ending in a draw after regular time, extra time, penalty kicks, and scoring times will be used to determine the winner of a match.